synth3sis/leaks2db3/README.md

 leaks2sqlite3 is a simple python3 parser to import 03/04/2021 published facebook leaks, from a csv to a SQLite3 DB.
 <br>
-The script automatically goes past the malformed csv lines and creates indexes for the phone numbers.
+The script automatically goes past the malformed csv lines and creates indexes for phone numbers, names, surnames, facebook_id.

 <br>